RaghavAvasthi/Handwritten-math-equation/README.md

 ### Please study the CNN_train_RGB_small.py first to get clearity of the code

 ### Both the dataset have been compiled and normaalized by me

+### Go through Portfolio file to understand the whole project in a flow